Uzzal644/Hotel-reservation-system/README.md

 ﻿# Hotel-reservation-system
-Please go to frontend branch and run the project using "###npm run dev"
+Please go to frontend branch and run the project using "npm run dev"